 To combat this issue, you have three main options to choose from:

 Install a lift kit with a wider stance.
 Some more extreme lift kits include wider A-arms and longer axles that move the wheel hub further out than stock.
-The spec sheet of the kit should include information on how much the kit widens the ATV.
-While this is likely the best option to make an ATV wider and more stable, it is also the most expensive.
+The kit spec sheet should include information on how much the kit widens the ATV.
+While this is likely the best option to make an ATV broader and more stable, it is also the most expensive.

 Install wheel spacers.
 If new wheels do not fit your budget, you can always install wheel spacers to achieve much of the same effect.